Running is an excellent way to improve overall health. But Does Running Burn Belly Fat? Read on to find some answers!

 Subcutaneous and visceral.
 Subcutaneous fat lies under the skin, around the organs, and along with the bones.
 Visceral fat lies inside the abdominal cavity, surrounding vital organs such as the liver, pancreas, stomach, intestines, kidneys, heart, lungs, and spleen.
 Visceral fat correlates with obesity, diabetes, high blood pressure, and other health problems.

 The good news is that if you’re already overweight or obese, then losing weight through diet and exercise can lower your risk of developing visceral fat.
-You’ll also be able to see results more quickly when reducing your waist size.
+You’ll also see results more quickly when reducing your waist size.

 Does running help you lose weight?

 The answer is yes.
-Studies have shown that people who run regularly are more likely to be fit and less likely to suffer from obesity than those who don’t exercise at all.
+Studies have shown that people who run regularly are more likely to be fit and less likely to suffer from obesity than those who don’t exercise.
 Running can also improve your health, as it helps lower cholesterol levels and blood pressure, reduces the risk of heart disease and diabetes, and improves mental well-being.

 There are several things you can do to reduce your belly fat.
 First, if you’re overeating (and who doesn’t eat way too much?), then cut back on what you consume.
 Second, don’t overtrain.
 This means no more than 3-4 days of running per week.
 Third, try to do some form of cardio exercise every day.
 It could be walking, swimming, biking, etc. Fourth, drink plenty of water.
 And lastly, remember that your body needs rest between hard workouts.
 Don’t push yourself so hard that you end up injured.